Find out more about SiteMap and its importance for the SEOand how to create it efficiently to optimize your website and improve navigation.

 Step 2: Choose a format

 Depending on the type of SiteMap you've decided to create, you can choose between an XML or HTML format.
-For an XML SiteMap intended for search engines, use a online tool or a plugin if you work on a CMS such as WordPress.
+For an XML SiteMap intended for search engines, use a online tool or a plugin if you are working on a CMS as WordPress.
 HTML SiteMaps can be coded manually or generated using tools.

 Example of an XML SiteMap structure: